-Back in action, after seemingly being given a chance to continue on to the end, the IS Project Management module is now past – with an exam that is expectedly passed.
+Back in action, after seemingly being given a chance to continue on to the end of these studies, the IS Project Management module is now in the past – with an exam that is expectedly passed.

 Being on my own for this one was weird, but I soon settled in.
 My personal invigilator was helpful in his strong efforts to not be a distraction.
 I was so valuably assisted by him bringing in a calculator, as allowed, to produce some of my workings.

 The ISPM module provided me with a detailed understanding of what PM on IT projects involves.
 Though I was already familiar with the practical side of planning and communications, I found out about many methods that beneficially give standardised values and processes to any PM work.

 In the exam, I did struggle to remember all of the details – but remembered enough to answer the required number of questions with full pages and leave comfortably.